Miguel Cabrera Player Props: Tigers vs. Blue Jays

 Miguel Cabrera At The Plate

-- In 58.0% of his games this season (29 of 50), Cabrera has picked up at least one hit, and in eight of those games (16.0%) he recorded at least two.
+- Cabrera has picked up a hit in 58.0% of his 50 games this season, with multiple hits in 16.0% of them.

-- He has hit a home run in one of 50 games, and in 0.5% of his plate appearances.
+- He has gone deep in one of 50 games, and in 0.5% of his plate appearances.

-- In 11 games this season (22.0%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- In 11 games this year (22.0%), Cabrera has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.